happypeter/edocs/mixin.md

 - __Realtime Transactions__

-Verification and Signature of a single transaction can be done in 300 ms.
+The current 35 nodes can do verification and signing of a transaction in 300 ms.

 - __Versatility__

-Supporting 32 chains, BTC, ETH, EOS, XMR etc., and more then 100 thousand of tokens.
+Supports for 32 chains, including BTC, ETH, EOS, XMR, etc., and more than 100 thousand of tokens.

 - __Simpler Management__

-Effortless multi-chain assets management with one signle account, future public blockchains are also supported.
+Effortless multi-chain asset management with one single account, future public blockchains will also be supported by default.

 - __Multi-signature__

-Dividing up responsibility for possession of asset among upto 255 people.
-Suitable for team or family who wants to co-own large amount of assets, and for B2C or C2C platforms to prevent platform from embezzling the assets.
+Ability to dividing up responsibility for possession of an asset among up to 255 people.
+Suitability for teams and families who want to co-own a large amount of an asset, and B2C or C2C platforms who want to co-manage the fund to prevent the platform from embezzling the fund.

 实时到账